 The humanity of each of these characters, flawed and despicable though they are, is revealed in their despair.

 As we read, one family stands out.
 The Sequeira family is at the heart of Gods and Ends, and one that stays with you the most.
-Jude Sequeira, Philomena’s father and Brigette’s husband, is an alcoholic and a factory worker, and an abusive spouse and parent, living in a world that scares him endless.
+Jude Sequeira, Philomena’s father and Brigette’s husband, is an alcoholic and a factory worker, and an abusive spouse and parent, living in a world that scares him endlessly.
 Philomena feels unsafe at her home.
 She eats to make herself bigger, and stronger.
 Her neighbour, Bella Quadro, is worried that she eats because she feels empty.
 Philomena is left alone in a toxic household and she fights that battle the only way she knows.
-On the other hand Brigette prays for the death of her husband.
+On the other hand, Brigette prays for the death of her husband.

 The building comes alive…

-Chipping paint, communal toilets, small flat cramped with people, filth all over – the Obrigado Mansion is in itself a major character, and an evil one in Gods and Ends.
-Cruellest of them all, it creates an atmosphere where there is not a sliver of hope for any of its tenants, who know no ownership and never try to make it their home, but who also have no other place to go.
+Chipping paint, communal toilets, small flat cramped with people, filth all over – the Obrigado Mansion is in itself a major character and an evil one in Gods and Ends.
+Cruellest of them all, it creates an atmosphere where there is not a sliver of hope for any of its tenants, who know no ownership and never tries to make it their home, but who also have no other place to go.

 The gender roles we play

 Pereira’s male characters see women as sex tools and domestic slaves to be abused and oppressed.
-Child abuse, domestic violence, verbal and emotional abuse, alcoholism, is commonplace within the thin walls of Obrigado mansion as the residents look the other way.
+Child abuse, domestic violence, verbal and emotional abuse, and alcoholism, are commonplace within the thin walls of Obrigado mansion as the residents look the other way.
 The women, victims of their circumstances, rely on a mix of regret and hope, faith and fable, to get by.
-Pereira does not fail to highlight the vicious cycle of abuse that women are stuck in, which they replicate with other women of their own lives.
+Pereira does not fail to highlight the vicious cycle of abuse that women are stuck in, which they replicate with other women in their own lives.

 These people lead lives full of resentment, jealousy, and anger.
 Behind the cruelty of each character lies the trappings of social and financial poverty, and the inability to heal and move on from past abuse.
-They have been plucked out of Goa – either through marriage or to escape social and economic marginalisation, and due to some ill-fate, have ended up at Obrigado Mansion.
+They have been plucked out of Goa – either through marriage or to escape social and economic marginalisation, and due to some ill fate, have ended up at Obrigado Mansion.
 They grapple with loneliness and a sense of loss of community.
 They have left behind friends and family in Goa.
 They have made mistakes that can’t be undone and now find themselves trapped in Orlem.
 Their decisions have led them here.
 And now there is no escape.
 They are stuck in a dilapidated suburb of the harsh city of Bombay, where money determines their fate.
 Whether or not you can afford pomfret at the bazaar decides if the housewives will talk to you.